pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/31 🤔 Prompts/20 🔠 TEXT prompt.md

     A `TEXT`
     * is a blocking input [Prompt 🤔](<01 🤔 Prompt.md>)
     * that allows the user to type something
-    * instead of having to follow a structured format;
+    * instead of having to follow a structured format.

-    It allows for large-language models (LLMs)
+    It allows for GenAI large-language models (LLMs)
     * to interpret the user's intent from natural language text,
     * while also providing a structured input to facilitate the user's interaction;
     * e.g., a user may select the `Yes` option, or type `that's fine` in the textbox.